HHCHunter/hhchunter.github.io/README.md

 # hhchunter.github.io
-Personal Website hosted on Github: So I can be lazy and push updates to my custom domain.
+Personal Website hosted on Github:
+  So I can be lazy and push updates to my custom domain without using a cPanel or push via CLI.